Impact

 Risk and Exploitability

+Based on the description, the likely attack vector is over the network via HTTP.
 No EPSS score is available and the vulnerability is not listed in the CISA KEV catalog, but the attack can be performed over the network by sending a specially crafted HTTP request to the device.
-The lack of a published CVSS score prevents an exact severity rating, yet the DoS impact is significant for any organization that relies on continuous network connectivity.
+The CVSS score of 7.5 indicates a high severity, yet the DoS impact is significant for any organization that relies on continuous network connectivity.
 Organizations should treat the flaw as a high‑priority issue until a patch is applied.

 OpenCVE Enrichment